Slime (Dragon Quest): Appearances

 The Slimes made their first appearance in Dragon Quest as the first and weakest enemy in the game, and have made similar appearances in all subsequent Dragon Quest titles.
 In Dragon Quest V, the monster is an easily recruitable ally that learns a variety of magic spells.
-Slimes are also the protagonists of their own spinoff series, beginning with Slime MoriMori Dragon Quest, a Japanese Game Boy Advance title.
+Slimes are also the protagonists of their own spinoff series, beginning with Slime Mori Mori Dragon Quest, a Game Boy Advance title.
 It was followed by Dragon Quest Heroes: Rocket Slime, which was released worldwide for the Nintendo DS, and the Japanese-exclusive title, Slime Mori Mori Dragon Quest 3 for the Nintendo 3DS.
 These games follow a nation of Slimes who are intelligent and civilized, but also cute and somewhat comical.
 In the North American localization of the Dragon Quest games for the Nintendo DS, joking references and puns are made about Slimes.
 Slimes also appeared in several crossover games along with characters from Nintendo's Mario franchise, such as the Itadaki Street series.
 Slimes also appear in Super Smash Bros.
-Ultimate as a stage element on Yggdrasil's Altar, a Spirit, and in one of the Hero's taunts and victory poses.
+Ultimate as a stage element on the Yggdrasil's Altar stage, as a Spirit, as a purchasable hat for Mii Fighters, and in one of the Hero's taunts and victory poses.

 Cultural impact

 Promotion and merchandise

 As the most recognizable symbol of one of the best-selling video game series in Japan, the Slime has been featured prominently in Dragon Quest-related merchandise.
 It has its own section called 'Smile Slime' on the Square Enix JP shopping website.
 Slime-themed merchandise includes plush toys, pencil cases, keychains, game controllers, a stylus, and several board games including one titled Dragon Quest Slime Racing.
-Kotaku called the Slime's controller as "unusual", while IGN said that its the "weirdest controller."
 In Japan, pork filled steam buns designed to look like Slimes are common themed merchandise available for purchase.
 Convenience store chain Family Mart has added Slime on their food menu.
 For Dragon Quest's 25th anniversary, special items were sold including business cards, tote bags, and crystal figurines.
-In 2021, A Slime inspired ice packs, teapot and flair has been also made.
+In 2021, a Slime inspired ice packs, teapot and flair has been also made.